karw-gif/Kill_the_frog_Game/README.md

 Let it touch the lake → it disappears

 That’s it.
-No long tutorials, no complicated controls — just quick reactions, clean logic, and a bit of fun.
+No long tutorials, no complicated controls — just quick reactions, clean logic, and lots of fun.

 Behind the scenes, this project plays with core game-dev ideas like click detection, collision handling, and object destruction.
 It was built collaboratively, making it just as much about teamwork and learning as it is about gameplay.